Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 The choice is yours — but make it deliberately, and understand why.

+Knowing your options is only half the problem.
+Knowing which question to ask is the other half.
+A conversation with AI or a teammate can surface the right tool quickly — but only if you know what to ask for.
+Read the requirements: PostKit needs data shared across multiple views, and posts must survive a browser refresh.
+Those two facts tell you what to look for — a global state solution with persistence support.
+The tool that fits is a research question.
+The requirement that defines the need is not.

 ---

 ## ⏱️ Part 3 — Routing (15 min)